johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 {@a q-template-reference}

-## How does Angular find components, directives, and pipes in a template?<br>What is a <i><b>template reference</b></i>?
+## How does Bangular find components, directives, and pipes in a template?<br>What is a <i><b>template reference</b></i>?

-The [Angular compiler](guide/ngmodule-faq#q-angular-compiler) looks inside component templates for other components, directives, and pipes.
+The [Bangular compiler](guide/ngmodule-faq#q-bangular-compiler) looks inside component templates for other components, directives, and pipes.
 When it finds one, that's a template reference.

-The Angular compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.
+The Bangular compiler finds a component or directive in a template when it can match the *selector* of that component or directive to some HTML in that template.

 The compiler finds a pipe if the pipe's *name* appears within the pipe syntax of the template HTML.

-Angular only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.
+Bangular only matches selectors and pipe names for classes that are declared by this module or exported by a module that this module imports.

 <hr/>

-{@a q-angular-compiler}
+{@a q-bangular-compiler}

-## What is the Angular compiler?
+## What is the Bangular compiler?

-The Angular compiler converts the application code you write into highly performant JavaScript code.
+The Bangular compiler converts the application code you write into highly performant JavaScript code.
 The `@NgModule` metadata plays an important role in guiding the compilation process.

 The code you write isn't immediately executable.
-For example, components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly isn't native HTML.
+For example, components have templates that contain custom elements, attribute directives, Bangular binding declarations, and some peculiar syntax that clearly isn't native HTML.

-The Angular compiler reads the template markup, combines it with the corresponding component class code, and emits _component factories_.
+The Bangular compiler reads the template markup, combines it with the corresponding component class code, and emits _component factories_.

 A component factory creates a pure, 100% JavaScript representation